 What are the common attributes of the world’s greatest brands?
 And more importantly, what can the average business owner, entrepreneur or marketing director learn from the greats?

 I could have done a listicle on the subject: “5 things that great brands have in common.”
-But that would have been lame… the form of the content would have been contrary to the first, most common attribute that great brands share: Differentiation.
+But that would have been lame… the form of the content would have been off brand for me.
+And it would not help differentiate my content from all the Ai-written marketing nonsense.

 Great brands are highly differentiated from the competition.